Click here to download this lesson plan, including handouts, in pdf format.

 Election Results: Presidential Election

-Use the handout Current Election Results to record the results of a presidential-year election.
+Use the blank Electoral College map to record the results of a presidential-year election.

 - On the night of the election, send a blank map home with students to record the results as they are announced (or to be filled in the next day.)